-The National Upper Cervical Chiropractic Association (NUCCA) has developed a system of spinal restoration based on the body’s own engineering and design.
-Because each individual is different, the NUCCA system is designed to assess each person’s spine individually to determine if correction/restoration is necessary.
+Knee Chest Upper Cervical Specific chiropractic care is a system of spinal analysis and adjusting based on the bodies specific biomechanics.
+Because we are all different, the Knee Chest Upper Cervical Specific system is designed to assess each person’s spine individually to determine if and when corrections are necessary.
 Spinal injury at any age can result in a tearing or stretching of spinal muscles, ligaments and tendons.
 This damage allows for the misalignment and locking of individual bones in the spine, called vertebrae.
 As the top bone of the spine, the atlas – also known as C1 – is misaligned and distorted, signals from the brain through the nervous system, feeding all parts of the body, can be affected.
-The goal of the NUCCA adjustment, or correction, is to balance the structures of the spine and pelvis to allow proper function throughout the nervous system, promoting health and healing naturally.
+The goal of the adjustment, is to balance the structures of the spine to allow proper function throughout the nervous system.

-The NUCCA system is an evolution of previously developed systems of upper cervical chiropractic.
-The primary focus is on a measurable, predictable and reproducible restoration of body balance using the relationship of the skull to the cervical spine and their effect on the brainstem.
-Research by the research arm of NUCCA (The Upper Cervical Research Foundation) is ongoing to consistently improve outcomes.
-The applications of the relevant principles of mathematics, physics and biomechanics are applied to the correction of the atlas subluxation to minimise guesswork and maximise predictable outcomes.
+The primary focus of upper cervical care is on a measurable, predictable and reproducible restoration of body balance using the relationship of the skull to the cervical spine and their effect on the brainstem.

-Restoring the atlas and the spinal column to their normal position on the vertical axis removes/reduces the excessive neurological flow throughout the spinal cord, and reduces spastic contracture of the spinal extensor muscles, which in turn realigns the spine and pelvis.
+Restoring the upper cervical spine to its normal position on the vertical axis reduces spastic contracture of the spinal extensor muscles, which in turn realigns the spine and pelvis.
 The joints of the spine and pelvis can then work normally because their centres of gravity rest on the body’s vertical axis.

 The atlas is located at the base of the skull and, thus, makes the central nervous system (i.e., brain and spinal cord) vulnerable to interference when the atlas misaligns, or fixates.
-Because the atlas misaligns in more than one plane of motion relative to the skull and lower cervical vertebrae, x-rays in three planes are essential in determining these vertebral misalignments.
 Accurately measuring each person’s misalignment assures the proper adjustment for the person and increases the probability of correction.
-From this, one can easily understand why the NUCCA adjustment is a very difficult motor skill to master.

 Chiropractors Don’t Heal

 The adjustment does not heal the patient.
 Neither does it relieve symptoms.
-The healing is done by the patient’s own body, by its own immune system.
 What the adjustment does do is remove interference to normal nerve function.
 Normal performance of the patient’s nervous system is vital to the body’s ability to self-heal.
 The adjustment restores the normal activity of the nervous system affected by the vertebral misalignment.

 Medical research is being done today to better understand this self-healing process.
 The science of neuro-immunology explores the ability of the body to combat and to conquer disease.
 It is now recognised that, had self-healing not existed, mankind would not have survived through the centuries.
 A simple example of self-healing is the ability of the body to mend a broken bone after it has been set.
-Interference to the nervous system by an atlas misalignment retards and/or prevents the ability of the body to heal itself.
+Interference to the nervous system by the upper cervical spine affects the ability of the body to heal itself.